Bag Film Breakup of Droplets in Uniform Airflows: Pre-breakup deformation dynamics

-To provide insights into physical mechanisms governing the peak in the spanwise growth rate observed for low Oh values in fig.~\ref{fig:r_dot_comp_jackiw}, we plot in fig.~\ref{fig:slice_peak} the pressure distribution and streamlines near the drop periphery, when the peaks in the spanwise growth rate $\Dot{R}$ are reached in fig.~\ref{fig:r_dot_We_15_comp} for $We = 20, \, Oh = 10^{-3}$ and $We = 15, \, Oh = 10^{-2}$.
-It can be seen that the surrounding gas flow separates from the droplet surface at the upper-left tip, creating attached recirculating vortices in its wake with low pressure and slow fluid motion \citep{Marcotte2019, Jain2019}, where the bulges are located.
+To provide insights into physical mechanisms governing the peak in the spanwise growth rate observed for low Oh values in fig.~\ref{fig:r_dot_comp_jackiw}, we plot in fig.~\ref{fig:slice_peak} the pressure distribution and streamlines near the drop periphery, when the peaks in the spanwise growth rate $\Tilde{\Dot{R}}$ are reached in fig.~\ref{fig:r_dot_We_15_comp} for $We = 20, \, Oh = 10^{-3}$ and $We = 15, \, Oh = 10^{-2}$.
+It can be seen that the surrounding gas flow separates from the droplet surface at the windward side of the periphery, creating attached recirculating vortices in its wake with low pressure and slow fluid motion \citep{Marcotte2019, Jain2019}, where the bulges are located.
 The pressure difference in the surrounding flow between the frontal stagnation point and the recirculating region drives the internal flow within the droplet from the windward surface to the periphery.
-Furthermore, the peaks in $\Dot{R}$ observed when $Oh \leq 0.005$ are associated with the formation of a high-pressure region at the bulge on the droplet periphery, as can be seen in fig.~\ref{fig:slice_peak_12_15}, which is caused by surface tension and decelerates the flow into the bulge.
-Further development of the bulge leads to an increase in the local capillary pressure, which causes the decrease in $\Dot{R}$ after the peak.
-Notably, the droplet contour in fig.~\ref{fig:slice_peak_25_15} at $Oh = 10^{-2}$ lacks craters at the axis of symmetry and bulges at the periphery, and therefore more closely resembles the cylindrical geometry assumed in \citep{Jackiw2021}, which may explain why the match with the inviscid model \eqref{for:jackiw-r-dot} is improved as $Oh$ is increased.
+Furthermore, the peaks in $\Tilde{\Dot{R}}$ observed when $Oh \leq 0.005$ are associated with the formation of a high-pressure region at the bulge on the droplet periphery, as can be seen in fig.~\ref{fig:slice_peak_12_15}, which is caused by surface tension and decelerates the flow into the bulge.
+Further development of the bulge leads to an increase in the local capillary pressure, which causes the decrease in $\Tilde{\Dot{R}}$ after the peak.
+Notably, the droplet contour in fig.~\ref{fig:slice_peak_25_15} at $Oh = 10^{-2}$ lacks craters at the axis of symmetry and bulges at the periphery, and therefore more closely resembles the cylindrical shape of the deforming drop assumed in the derivations of \citep{Jackiw2021}, which may explain why the match with the inviscid model \eqref{for:jackiw-r-dot} is improved as $Oh$ is increased.